Today is a pretty important day in my world.

 Maybe because it means she is getting older.

 Which in turn means we are getting older.

 Maybe it’s because she is only five years away from not having to live with us anymore.

-Only five years away from not having to being a “full-time” member of this family.
+Only five years away from not having to be a “full-time” member of this family.

-So this makes me want to cling onto her like I am on the edge of a cliff.
+So this makes me want to cling to her like I am on the edge of a cliff.

 I don’t want her to grow up so fast and go away.